Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Results and Discussion

+In 2010, Gir\H{a}o et al. investigated nicotine adsorption on the single-wall CNT\cite{Girao}.
+Thus, we need to compare the differences between their models and ours.
+For the binding energy, our model has stronger adsorption than their models for nicotine adsorbed on the CNT.
+For the band structure, their models have localized states originating from the nicotine molecule in the forbidden band (just above the valence band top).
+In contrast, our most stable model for nicotine-adsorbed CNT has no localized state in the forbidden band (see Fig. \ref{Fig4}).

-For further analysis, we calculated charge density differences shown in figure~\ref{Fig5}(a).
-Iso-density surfaces indicate regions of electron accumulation (red) and depletion (blue).
-From these plots, we also confirmed that there is no significant charge transfer between the adsorbate and the CNT.
-But it is shown that the nicotine molecule creates a local polarized regon at the CNT near the adsorbate as shown in figure~\ref{Fig5}(a), We found a more interesting feature in the caffeine-adsorbed CNT, where the caffeine molecule generates an electron depletion region near the one end of the adsorbate, and at the same time an electron accumulation region at the other end of the adsorbate.
-This phenomenon can be interpreted as a ``donation and back-donation'' between the CNT and the caffeine molecule.
+For further analysis, we calculated charge density differences shown in Fig.~\ref{Fig5}.
+Isodensity surfaces indicate the regions of electron accumulation (red) and depletion (blue).
+It is shown that the nicotine molecule creates a local polarized region at the CNT near the adsorbate as shown in Fig.~\ref{Fig5}b.
+We found a more interesting feature in the caffeine-adsorbed CNT, where an electron depletion takes place near the O atom bonded to the C atom between two N atoms in the six-membered ring of the caffeine molecule.
+At the same time, an electron accumulation region is formed at the opposite end of the adsorbate (near the five-membered ring).
+This phenomenon can be interpreted as a ``donation and back-donation'' between the CNT and the caffeine molecule in the axial direction of the CNT.
+It is noteworthy that the DFT calculation does not describe accurately the amount of charge transfer but it guarantees the overall shape of isodensity surfaces.